 What is the Cost?

 We are in-network with Medicaid, Hometown Health, Blue Cross Blue Shield and Prominence.
 Private in-network insurance plans typically require co-pays and cover the rest after deductibles have been met.
 Out-of-network insurance plans may be able to be billed out-of-network.
 Some insurance plans do not cover therapy services or have limitations.
-Clients may opt to pay out-of-pocket at a discounted cash-pay rate of $100 per session.
+In this case, you may talk to the therapist about what would be the best payment option for you.

 How do I start?

 If you or a loved one is interested in occupational therapy at Kids & Horses, please complete our Prospective Client Form.
 You may also email firstname.lastname@example.org or call 775-267-1775.